-Olivia Landry's research in contemporary German culture, film, and theater focuses on performance, the body, and transnational and LGBTQ+ narratives.
+Olivia Landry's research in contemporary German culture, film, and theater focuses on performance, the body, and transnational and 2SLGBTQ+ narratives.
 Her first book, Movement and Performance in Berlin School Cinema, which was published as part of the series New Directions in National Cinemas with Indiana University Press, explores the contemporary film movement the Berlin School through a recalibration of the body, movement, spectacle, sensation, and spectatorship in cinema.
-Olivia's second book, Theatre of Anger: Radical Transnational Performance in Contemporary Berlin (forthcoming with the University of Toronto Press), examines contemporary transnational theater in Berlin through the affective-politcal scope of anger as an attributed and justified affect that responds to social injustice.
+Olivia's second book, Theatre of Anger: Radical Transnational Performance in Contemporary Berlin (University of Toronto Press), examines contemporary transnational theater in Berlin through the affective-politcal scope of anger as an attributed and justified affect that responds to social injustice.
 This book presents a return to political theater and a rethinking of the novel ways in which art and resistance intersect.
-More recently, Olivia has begun a project on transmedia, remediation, and listening.
+More recently, Olivia has begun a project on listening, remediation, and nonfiction film.

 Olivia completed her Ph.D. at Indiana University in 2014.
 From 2014 to 2016, she was a Kenneth P. Dietrich School of Arts and Sciences postdoctoral fellow at the University of Pittsburgh.
 After that, Olivia spent a year at Stanford University as the William H. Bonsall Acting Assistant Professor of German.
-She has taught a wide range of courses in language, literature, film, and culture.
+Her research has been supported by grants from SSHRC, DAAD, and the Humboldt Foundation.

 Courses taught at Lehigh: